installation/csf/README.md

 * HTTP Client (curl, wget or fetch)
 * TAR executable
 * Perl
+* Perl GD library (Debian/Ubuntu: libgd-graph-perl, RHEL: perl-GDGraph)

 Dependencies will be installed during the progress, but installing them on your own is advised.

 ## Installation

 * Download and run ````install.sh````
-* Log in to Webmin and install the CSF module from /usr/local/csf/csfwebmin.tgz
+* OPTIONAL: Log in to Webmin and install the CSF module from /usr/local/csf/csfwebmin.tgz

 ### Offline installation